rdebusscher/payara-micro-course/demos/cdi/README.md

 ## App1

-- Select programmatically a _bean_ from container.
+- Select programmatically a _bean_ from a container.
 - Initialization of the instance
 - Notion of Scope
 - Criteria to retrieve beans from Container (Class, interface, ...)